-Instead, these are more focused on providing a shortcut for the stakeholder

-    to access certain information which is relevant for him/her at the time

-    (i.e, this means that such collection could hold information which is only
+Instead, these are more focused on providing a shortcut for the stakeholder to access certain information which is relevant for him/her at the time (i.e, this means that such collection could hold information which is only useful temporarily).

-    useful temporarily).

-    The difference when compared to a direct collection is that indirect

-    collections are a new concept within Experience design, that leverages the

-    use of My stuff section because these are specially designed to feature

-    quick/easy access to relevant data which a stakeholder needs for follow-up
+The difference when compared to a direct collection is that indirect collections are a new concept within Experience design, that leverages the use of My stuff section because these are especially designed to feature quick/easy access to relevant data which a stakeholder needs for follow-up tasks.

-    tasks.

-    For example, a Doctor or Nurse stakeholder may rely on indirect collections

-    to easily access the list of patients currently under his/her care.
+For example, a Doctor or Nurse stakeholder may rely on indirect collections to easily access the list of patients currently under his/her care.

 •Allows design-time filters, so that you can display multiple sets while being linked to the same collection.
 For example, using different filters to display separately: the complete list of patients I am attending, the list of critical patients I am attending, and the list of non-critical patients I am attending.

 Note that records belonging to these sets may show up in more that one collection, and that there is an important notion regarding temporarily useful information with indirect collections, in which you will need to ensure you have attributes (i.e Boolean) to filter if patients are critical or non-critical, and currently under care or no longer under care.